developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/demo/index.md

 <img style="height:350px" src="12_select_template.png"/>
 <br>

-**Browse external storage -** lists Templates in the `/sdcard/simulscan/templates/` folder.
+**Browse external storage -** lists Templates in the `/<internal storage>/simulscan/templates/` folder on the device.

-**Default templates -** lists Templates included with SimulScan.
+**Default templates -** lists Templates included with SimulScan, which are stored in the `/enterprise/device/settings/datawedge/templates` folder on the device.
+Custom Templates pushed to this location will be displayed with included ones.

-**Select from server -** lists Templates in the `/<accountID>/templates/release/` folder on the [Template Builder web site](http://simulscan.zebra.com).
-A login prompt appears.
-Enter credentials for the Template Builder web site.
-The copy of the specified Template is placed in the `/<internal storage>/simulscan/templates/` folder on the device.
+**Select from server -** lists Templates in the `/<accountID>/templates/release/` folder on the [Template Builder web site](http://simulscan.zebra.com) after logging into the Template Builder web site.
+When using this option, a copy of the specified Template is placed in the `/<internal storage>/simulscan/templates/` folder on the device.

 **&#51;.
 Go to [How to Use the Demo App](#howtousethedemoapp) Step 5**.